 There are those in our youth who may express disappointment to have no other choice but the long and narrow roads of life.
 Generally, youth wants the four lane freeways of life to allow more room to maneuver and arrive at their destination quicker.
 Though as youth matures, that concept seems to change.
 Today, maturity would rather have the narrow road, the road less traveled.
 The single lane country roads are more fun than the modern, multi fast lane expressways of metropolitan areas.
 As we age, speed isn’t as important as timeliness.
 We rather drive and enjoy the view of the countryside rather than the cement of buildings and streets.
 The roads may not have the best directional signs, but the experience is much greater and positive.

 Our modern freeways are a wonder of travel.
 You can travel anywhere in the country without a map by simply following the road signs.
 We know people who once traveled driving through the night from Detroit, Michigan to Madison, Wisconsin without opening a map.
 They simply headed west and followed the major signs.
-But try that through the country roads and they would probably still be driving.
+But try that through the country roads and they would probably still be driving (this is written prior to GPS).
 You would literally have to stop and ask for directions every few miles to confirm that you where moving in the proper direction.
 The speed limits would also make a thirteen-hour drive into a thirteen day drive.
 But the experience, the people, the sites, the flavor of the countryside, the feel of small town America, the beauty of the rural areas would make it all worthwhile.
 Again, in our youth when time was of the essence, the freeways of life were probably our first choice.

 Today, as we mature with time as our companion, the narrow country roads of life are our buddies.
 To paraphrase Jesus, narrow is the door that leads to life and wide is the way to destruction.
 If the majority of people feel something is acceptable, we then immediately feel that it is so.
 Likewise, if only a few agree, then it must be wrong.
 How often have we fell into that way of thinking?
 If fact, the reverse can also be true.
 Just because the majority agree doesn’t make it right or wrong.
 The number of people in agreement doesn’t weight the scale.
 The scale is weight by God’s Word as best as we understand it.